Leafwing-Studios/fop-rules/docs/character-options/classes/elementalist.md

 With a flick of the wrist, you are able to spread or control fires at will.
 If there is an open source of flame within range, you can spread it to another object or creature within range.
 If you select a creature, you must make an Agility attack against them, applying 6 + Presence stacks of aflame to them if you hit.

-You may also extinguish a small fire of your choice within range that affects up to a 5 foot cube with this spell.
+You may also extinguish a small fire of your choice within range that affects up to a one-tile cube with this spell.
 If you use this spell on a creature, remove all stacks of aflame from that creature.

 If you are level 10 or higher, you can cause a fire that you target or spread in this way to burn indefinitely, no longer requiring fuel although it can still be deliberately extinguished.